wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manually-triggered-integration.md

-# Develop a Manually-Triggered Integration
+# Develop a Manual Task

 This guide walks you through the steps to develop, deploy, test, and observe a Manually-Triggered Integration using Choreo.

 In this guide, you will:

-  - Develop a manually-triggered integration to fetch the weather forecast for a specified location for the next 24 hours from the  [OpenWeatherMap](https://openweathermap.org) API.
+  - Develop a manual task to fetch the weather forecast for a specified location for the next 24 hours from the  [OpenWeatherMap](https://openweathermap.org) API.
   - Process the weather data to a specific format.
   - Send the formatted data to a specified email address.